CGECHAGA/Assignment-day-5/README.md

 Assignment day 5

-How can understanding your audience’s expertise level (tech experts vs. regularfolks) shape the way you present technical information?
+1.How can understanding your audience’s expertise level (tech experts vs. regularfolks) shape the way you present technical information?

 2. What are some strategies to tailor your content to dierent audience